This Tofu Drunken Noodles in a Mason Jar is perfect for lunch and to add to your Meal Prep

 - Maple syrup

-Cut your tofu in small cubes about ½ inch
+Step 1: Cut your tofu into small cubes about ½ inch

-Cook you noodle, follow the direction on the package
+Step 4: Cook your noodle, follow the directions on the package

 Drunken Noodles is the literal translation of Pad Kee Mao because the theory is that these spicy Thai noodles should be eaten with an ice-cold beer and that they are a great cure for a hangover